 - Freshly grated ginger: This is optional, but recommended if you love ginger in your baked goods!

+Add some mix-ins.
 I love adding chocolate chips or chopped nuts to this pumpkin gingerbread loaf.
 It adds a little extra texture and flavor!
 I suggest about 1/2 cup to 3/4 cup of either.
 Stir them in after mixing the dry ingredients with the wet ingredients.

-You can also try the orange glaze from my cranberry orange muffins.
+Try an orange glaze from my cranberry orange muffins.
 Whisk together 1 cup confectioners’ sugar with 1-2 Tablespoons fresh orange juice.
 Orange zest is a nice garnish for this!

 - Whisk together the wet ingredients: granulated sugar, brown sugar, vegetable oil, eggs, milk, molasses, pumpkin purée and fresh ginger.